Before we can deal with your application, we need to receive all of the necessary plans, supporting documentation and the appropriate fee.

 The easiest way to find out what your planning application fees will be is to use The Planning Portal Fee Calculator.

 Further details of how fees are calculated can be found on the Planning Portal.

-Since 1 April 2018, the Council no longer accepts cash or cheque payments.
-Pay for your Planning Application
+The Council no longer accepts cash or cheque payments.

 This should normally be shown edged in red on the plans accompanying the application.